CeresBarros/TrophicNetRobWF/README.md

-# TrophicNetRobWF - Trophic Networks' Robustness workflow
+# TrophicNetRobWF - Trophic Networks Robustness workflow

 This repository contains the full R-based workflow used in Dansereau et al. (in prep.), Box 3.